kelvin0/PyXML2PDF/README.md

 __Ease of use__:
 Anyone who knows some basic HTML/XML concepts will be able to use PyXML2PDF within minutes.

-__Snap elements___: Elements can be positionned relative to one another to create intricate tables [Check the details of this feature](https://github.com/kelvin0/PyXML2PDF/wiki/Snapping-elements).
+__Snap elements___: Elements can be positionned relative to one another to create intricate tables.
+[Check the details of this feature](https://github.com/kelvin0/PyXML2PDF/wiki/Snapping-elements).

 __Styles (CSS)__: